HBSAWS/platypus/README.md

 ```

 ## Running the App
+1) Email rsilva@hbs.edu and ask for credentials
-Start up the MongoDB process
+2) Start up the MongoDB process
 ```shell
 sudo mongod
 ```